Quick Guide to Fixing Computer Hardware

 You should also verify you have an up-to-date driver for your USB ports.

 You might, alternatively, reformat the USB flash drive.
-(Note that this will lose any data on the USB stick.)
+Of course, this will lose any data stored on the USB stick.

 As far as hardware failure goes, USB flash drives are designed to handle partially failing portions.
 This is transparent to you as a user -- you'll never even know it's happening.
 However, thumb drives do some day reach a point where they catastrophically fail.
 This often appears sudden to the user.
 This is why you always back up any data on your USB memory stick that you don't already have a copy of elsewhere.